What are cookies?

 We use Facebook Connect for social media sharing.

-A 60-day cookie is set in order to remember your preferences for Cookie Control purposes.
+A 60-day cookie may be set in order to remember your preferences for Cookie Control purposes.

 Generally, cookies perform up to four different functions: